-Predicate offences for ML in the POCA should also be extended to conduct occurring in another jurisdiction that would have constituted an offence had it occurred domestically. domestically by expanding the meaning of specified offence under section 5 (g) to include, among other things; Any act committed or omitted to be done outside of Trinidad and Include in the POCA that where it is proven that property is obtained from the proceeds of crime it should not be necessary that a person be convicted of a predicate offence in order for the court to make a confiscation order in relation to such property. the basis of conviction for a specified offence.
-The Trafficking in Persons Act was assented to on the 9th June 2011.
-This Act gives effect to the UN Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and
+Predicate offences for ML in the POCA should also be extended to conduct occurring in another jurisdiction that would have constituted an offence had it occurred domestically. who commits an offence under this section is liable on conviction on indictment be to imprisonment for twenty-five years Predicate offences for money laundering under the POCA no.55 of 2000 are extended to conduct occurring in another jurisdiction that would have constituted an offense had it occurred domestically by expanding the meaning of specified offence under section 5 (g) to include, among other things; Any act committed or omitted to be done outside of Trinidad and Tobago which would constitute an indictable offence in Trinidad and Tobago; Include in the POCA that where it is proven that property is obtained from the proceeds of crime it should not be necessary that a person be convicted of a predicate offence in order for the court to make a confiscation order in relation to such property.
+POCA as drafted meets the perceived deficiency.
+This conclusion is based on the fact that confiscation of proceeds can only occur on the basis of conviction for a specified offence.
+While this procedure does recognize proceeds of crime on the basis of a conviction, this is only absolutely necessary for confiscation purposes.
+Sections 18 to 20 of POCA allows for restraint and charging orders to be made against realizable property prior to a person being charged with an offence under POCA.
+There is no specific provision in POCA requiring conviction of a specified offence as a precondition for the application for a restraint or charging order to be made against realizable property i.e. criminal proceeds.
+Applications for such orders are required to be supported by affidavits which may contain statements of information or belief with sources and grounds.
+The above provisions would suggest that for money laundering offences under POCA it is not necessary that a person be convicted of a predicate offence to recognize property as being the proceeds of crime and thereby dealing with the deficiency which forms the basis for the recommended action.
+The Trafficking in Persons Act was assented to on the 9 th June 2011.
+This Act gives effect to the UN Protocol to Prevent, Suppress and Punish